Sore throat; Causes, Treatment and Home Remedies

 Several bacterial infections can cause a sore throat.
 Strep throat is caused by the most common bacterial infection group A streptococcus.

-To diagnose a sore throat, the doctor will gather your medical history and conduct a physical exam.
-You doctor may perform:
+To diagnose a sore this conditiondoctor will gather your medical history and conduct a physical exam.
+Your doctor may perform the following:

-• A quick strep test for suspected strep throat, providing immediate results.
+• A quick strep test for suspected strep throat provides immediate results.

 • Consider a throat culture for confirmation, with results usually within 24-48 hours.

-• Refer to a specialist if necessary based on symptoms and initial diagnosis.
+• Refer to a specialist if necessary based on Sore throat symptoms and initial diagnosis.

 What is the Treatment for Sore Throat?